Logo

 Amendments prior to renewal

 Prior to renewal, the trade mark registration can be amended.
 For example, the name(s) and/or address(es) of the applicant may change.
 Appropriate assignments of rights must be in place.
-You may also decide to reduce the number of classes of goods and services in the registration in order to avoid non-use disputes.
-Reducing the number of classes will also decrease trade mark renewal costs, which depend on the number of classes specified on the registration.
+You may decide to reduce the number of classes of goods and services or the terms within a class in the registration in order to avoid non-use disputes with new applicants hoping to file for your unused terms.
+Reducing the number of classes in a trade mark registration decreases the trade mark renewal costs, which are charged per class.
 Your trade mark attorney can file any permissible amendments through IP Australia.

 Company Logo